 The Car Connection GMC Sierra 2500HD Overview

 The GMC Sierra 2500HD is a full-size, heavy-duty pickup that's mechanically related to the Chevrolet Silverado 2500HD.
 Like the Silverado, the Sierra is available in three-quarter ton (2500HD) and one-ton configurations, with a high-buck Sierra Denali edition available for either.

 Where the Chevy Silverado heavy-duty range may skew toward work and fleet buyers, the GMC Sierra range is more often the luxurious pick between the two.
 The GMC Sierra Denali HD is a frequent sight on roadways and interstates, and offers a heady mix of capability and luxury features that many buyers are willing to swallow a large price tag for.

-Its main rivals include the Ford Super Duty range and the Ram heavy-duty lineup.
+With the Sierra HD, GMC has rivals for the Ford Super Duty range and the Ram heavy-duty lineup.

 MORE: Read our review of the 2020 GMC Sierra 2500HD